Meet our Team

 Marshall Yang | Analyst

 Marshall Yang joined MentorTech in 2012 as an analyst.
 He was previously an analyst at Robin Hood Ventures, where he led the investment in LiveLOOK (acquired by Oracle).
 Marshall was also a business development consultant for a Global 500 company, advising the corporation’s fintech and mobile innovations.
 Marshall was an early sponsor and co-host of Philly Tech Meetup.

 Prior to Robin Hood Ventures, Marshall worked at LB investments in Shanghai, the VC arm of LG Group, where he led the investment in Six Rooms (6.CN).
 He was also a consultant to NewSpring Capital, where he developed investment theses facing the changes brought by the Affordable Care Act.

 Prior to his business career, Marshall worked at Merck as an automation engineer and developed in-house software-as-a-service, streamlining the drug discovery process.
 Later, he and his colleagues at Merck founded Lab Informant developing and marketing software that accelerated drug discovery.
 Lab Informant was selected as a DreamIt Ventures Finalist.

-Marshall has an M.S.E. in Bioengineering from the University of Pennsylvania, where he did research in the field of computational simulation.
+Marshall has a BSc (1st Class Honours) from Hong Kong Polytechnic University and an M.S.E. in Bioengineering from the University of Pennsylvania, where he did research in the field of computational simulation.
 He was also a winger in the Wharton Wildmen Hockey League, and won the 2011-12 Championship with his team.
 He blogs at www.marshallyang.com.